tonyastolfi/llfs/doc/new_prepare_commit_design.md

 # Proposal: Replicate Root Page Refs and User Data to Simply Job Txns and Trimming

+## Status

+(2024-08-16) This proposal was implemented in late 2023 and is currently in the main branch of LLFS.
+It will be made obsolete by an upcoming revision to the page job protocol.

 ## Problem Statement

 Currently, a multi-page transaction ("job" from hereafter) is considered